S3-working-group/s3-practical-guide/docs/all.md

 Content relating to the whole organization:

 -   <a href="glossary.html#entry-primary-driver" class="glossary-tooltip" data-toggle="tooltip" title="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</a>, <a href="glossary.html#entry-strategy" class="glossary-tooltip" data-toggle="tooltip" title="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</a> and organizational <a href="glossary.html#entry-values" class="glossary-tooltip" data-toggle="tooltip" title="Values: Valued principles that guide behavior.
 Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</a>
--   organizational structure (<a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a> and the connections between them)
+-   organizational structure (<a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domains</a> and the connections between them)
 -   <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>

 Content relating to a specific team or <a href="glossary.html#entry-role" class="glossary-tooltip" data-toggle="tooltip" title="Role: A domain that is delegated to an individual, who then becomes the role keeper.">role</a>: